 About This Page

 Information from Tandy memos and technical bulletins were combined to form this list.
-Three things to note:
+Four things to note:

 - Analyzing the ROMs and researching for possible mistakes took a lot of the TRS-80 community out there, and I thank them all.
 Special thanks to George Philips and Ken Brookner for tackling the hardest issue of them … ROM A Checksum 1591